-Otho wrote a couple of poems, “Ornatissimo Domino Gotfrido Baudisio” and "“Laus Musarum Castalidum Choro”.
+Otho wrote dozens of poems.
+We have transcripted a couple of them, “Ornatissimo Domino Gotfrido Baudisio” and "“Laus Musarum Castalidum Choro”.
 To access her transcriptions, click here.

 Hutchenson wrote a poem, called “QUI MUSAS STUDIIS, QUI MURIS AUXIT ET ÆDES”.
 To access the transcription, click here.